team-fire-nomz/fire-nomz-backend-ac/README.md

 Returns list of all recipes.

-User can be anonymous / guest or logged in.
+Requirement: user must be logged in.

 ### Request